 Every parent’s worst nightmare, a bout of head lice can go through the whole family in days and is often very difficult to treat.

 A common issue among children aged three to 10 years, head lice are six-legged insects – about the size of a sesame seed – that live on the scalp and neck, feeding on human blood.
 While lice can be extremely gross and spotting a tiny, moving speck on your child’s head is enough to send any parent into a frenzied panic, head lice do not pose any significant threat to your child’s health.
 They are however highly contagious and, like bedbugs, can be pesky and hard to get rid of.
-We speak to Dr Leo Hamilton of International Paediatric Clinic, on everything you need to know about managing an infestation!
+We speak to Dr Leo Hamilton of International Paediatric Clinic about everything you need to know about managing an infestation!

 How common is head lice in Singapore?